 In a shocking incident that highlights America’s deepening school crisis, an 11-year-old boy from Florida was arrested after he refused to recite the pledge of allegiance in class.
 The incident took place at the Lawton Chiles Middle Academy in Polk County.

-The boy, an African American student, argued that he would not recite the pledge since the American flag was racist.
+The boy, an African American student, argued that he would not recite the Pledge of Allegiance since the American flag was racist.
 When the substitute teacher in the class asked him why he did not go to another place to live if life in America was so bad, the boy replied that “they” bought him here.
 “Well, you can always go back, because I came here from Cuba, and the day I feel I’m not welcome here anymore, I would find another place to live,” she responded (VOX).

 The teacher went on to call the school’s administrative offices since she did not want to continue arguing with the student.
 A police officer eventually came and arrested the boy.
 In the affidavit, the boy is said to have been disruptive in the classroom, unwilling to follow commands, calling school staff racist, and even threatened to beat the teacher and get the principal fired.
 However, the student denied that he ever threatened violence against the teacher.

 The boy was suspended from school for three days.
 “I’m upset, I’m angry, I’m hurt — more so for my son… My son has never been through anything like this.
 I feel like this should’ve been handled differently,” the boy’s mother said in a statement (The New York Times).